 Your Twitter bio says, “Cheetos and catfish,” on Facebook your bio is blank, on LinkedIn it’s, “Creative Entrepreneur,” on Quora you’re “That annoying troll fighter,” and your blog’s About page says, “Your content goes here.”
 How is anyone supposed to know what you’re all about?

-Pick a simple, short, descriptive, and accurate bio.
+Pick a simple, short, descriptive, and accurate bio and you can get hired faster.
 Maybe a one-paragraph version, a one-sentence version, and a five-word version.
 It doesn’t have to be perfect, but it should make sense and provide a bit of context regarding your interests and goals professionally.